mikeconley/software-tools-in-javascript/README.md

 ## Content

-To suggest a tool that should be covered, please put a one-paragraph description of the tool and the reason it's interesting in a file called `tool-name.md`
+1. To suggest a tool that should be covered, please put a one-paragraph description of the tool and the reason it's interesting in a file called `tool-name.md`
     (e.g., `style-checker.md`)
     and add a link to that file to the list in [INDEX.md](./INDEX.md).
     Where feasible,
     include links in that file to examples of the kind of tool being suggested.

+2. Once work starts on a section, create a sub-directory with the same slug and move its description into that directory's `index.md`.
+    (For example, when work starts on the style checker, its file becomes `style-checker/index.md`.)
+    At the same time,
+    add `_**` and `**_` around the tool's link in `INDEX.md` to highlight the entry.

+3. Keep all the source for the tool in its directory, including code, input files, tests, and so on.

 ## Contributors